Linux

 PwnKit mitigation requirements

-• Root or sudo privileges for the Automox agent
+• Root or sudo privileges for the Automox agent (the default agent context already meets this requirement)

-Expected security state after mitigation
+Expected pkexec state after mitigation

 View in app